felixheld/photonSDI/README.md

 project.

-If you would like to know more about photonSDI or if you are already a happy user and would like to extend it for your needs, EnjoyDigital or Felix Held can provide standard commercial support as well as consulting services.
+If you would like to know more about photonSDI or if you are already a happy user and would like to extend it for your needs, Felix Held can provide standard commercial support as well as consulting services.

 So feel free to contact us, we'd love to work with you! (and eventually shorten the list of the possible improvements :)